 The business unit managers were increasingly pulling up the gangplank and closing off to interactions with the corporate services managers.
-All were skilled experienced managers, and within several hours, we came to a shared understanding of what was happening and had agreed on a way forward.
+They were all experienced managers, and within several hours we came to a shared understanding of what was happening and had agreed on a way forward.

-There were five features of the group interaction:
+There were five features of group interaction:

-1. The two Deputy Chief Executive’s were open in identifying there was a problem and were open to having new conversations with one another
+1. The two Deputy Chief Executives were open in identifying there was a problem and were open to having new conversations with one another.

-2. Managers listened to one another – there were no interruptions
+2. Managers listened to one another – there were no interruptions.

-3. Managers made helpful observations
+3. Managers made helpful observations.

-4. Managers spoke succinctly – there were no long speeches
+4. Managers spoke succinctly – there were no long speeches.

-5. Managers contributed suggestions of what was currently working and what would help
+5. Managers contributed suggestions of what was currently working and what would help.

 They said the in-house leadership development where leaders are taught and are expected to use these relationship skills with one another.

-© Diana Jones.
+© Diana Jones